StuvaScript/mobile-menu-for-npm/README.md

 }
 ```

-This "media query" and "position: absolute" is needed so that the parent element will disappear from the document flow and make the rest of the page look better.
+This "media query" and "position: absolute" are needed so that the parent element will disappear from the document flow and make the rest of the page look better.

 ## Built With